 Design is one of the most important aspects of product management.
 And just as it’s important to understand why design matters, it’s also vital to understand the major principles behind good design.

 In Beautiful Evidence, Edward Tufte deconstructs the design of historical images and charts such as ancient paintings, book covers, and Victorian botanical diagrams, in order to expose what makes each design compelling or successful.
 This approach helps to illustrate the power of design to the reader, rather than simply listing design and product management principles.

-Overall, this book provides a great insight into the fundamentals of good design and the pitfalls of using flawed ones.
 Product designers and managers will derive great value from this book.